What is Power Engineering?: Course Fees 2026, Subjects, Top Colleges, Admissions

 • They must have secured minumum 55 percent marks in graduation.

-Note: This information is sourced from the official website, and hence may vary.
+Note - This information is taken from the official website and may differ.

 Useful Links for Power Plant Engineering Courses: